PwaDesu/WT-UTD/README.md

 ## Description

 I got tired of the War Thunder's standard test drive, I found it to simply be too incomplete to properly give an idea of how well a vehicle can perform.
-So I built this singleplayer mission (well, "this", technically over 600 missions, but you get what I mean) as some kind of sandbox and to allow for better assesment of a vehicle's performance.
+So I built this singleplayer mission (well, "this", technically over 600 missions, but you get what I mean) as some kind of sandbox and to allow for better assessment of a vehicle's performance.

 ## Features & Drawbacks